jb510/ryanmarkel-v2/plugins/aesop-story-engine/README.txt

 == Changelog ==

+= 1.6.6 =
+* FIX - Fixed improper function name introduced with 1.6.4 which causes Editus to not be able to edit Aesop components

+= 1.6.5 =
+* FIX - Fixed the timeline shortcode that was broken by our shortcode fix
+* TWEAK - i18n updates

+= 1.6.4 =
+* FIX - Fixed the gallery shortcodes that were broken by WordPress 4.3
+* TWEAK - i18n updates
+* TWEAK - Renamed Lasso to Editus

+= 1.6.3 =
+* TWEAK - improved Document component markup which also fixes an issue with editing using Lasso
+* TWEAK - i18n updates

+= 1.6.2 =
+* FIX - Typo in 1.6.1 changelog
+* FIX - Fixed a bug with backward compatibilty function causing slow/crashing admin on sites with several thousand posts
+* FIX - Fixed a bug where updating a component would send it to the top of the post editor in Firefox - props @etcook
+* FIX - Added a fallback for gallery image thumbnails in admin if thumbnail size isn't available
+* TWEAK - Removed iframe border around Kickstarter videos - props @dryanmedia
+* TWEAK - Fixed image component failing validation - props @peiche
+* TRANSLATIONS - Added English (United Kingdom), Indonesian, Spanish (Mexico), Burmese, and Arabic.
+Aesop is now available in 35 languages thanks to WP Translations!

 = 1.6.1 =
 * FIX - Patched XSS vulnerability with not properly escaping add_query_arg().
-Only an attacker with admin priveledged would have been able to take advantage of this vulnerability.
+Only an attacker with admin privileges would have been able to take advantage of this vulnerability.

 = 1.6 =
 * FIX - PHP notice being triggered from not padding in an ID for current_user_can('edit_post')